sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-5-run/cp-starter-ibpm-employeeonboarding-5-run.md

     ![View Scenario4](viewscenario_4.png)

 Congratulations.
-With this, you have successfully completed the mission on **Automating and Extending Employee Onboarding** process using Workflow Management services.
-In this mission, you learned about Workflow, Business Rules and Process Visibility services of **SAP Workflow Management** and how they come together to help you automate processes and decisions, together with providing an out-of-box visibility into the workflows.
+With this, you have successfully completed the mission on **Automating and Extending Employee Onboarding** process using Workflow Management.
+In this mission, you learned about Workflow, Business Rules and Process Visibility capabilities of **SAP Workflow Management** and how they come together to help you automate processes and decisions, together with providing an out-of-box visibility into the workflows.

 [VALIDATE_6]
 [ACCORDION-END]